Wondering how much does a personal injury lawyer cost? We'll cover how much they charge and give an example of a personal injury award.

-If you were injured on someone else’s property, you might want to file a claim to seek compensation for your injuries.
-But you may also be wondering how much it would cost to hire a personal injury lawyer.
+If you were injured due to someone else’s negligence, you might want to file a personal injury lawsuit to seek compensation for your injuries.
+But you may also be wondering how much does a personal injury lawyer cost.

-Additionally, many lawyers who handle slip and fall cases offer free consultations.
+Additionally, many personal injury lawyers offer free consultations.
 These consultations can help you to evaluate whether you should hire a personal injury attorney for your case, and whether the lawyer you speak with is a good fit for you.

 The size and structure of contingency fees vary, but they are often around 33% to 40% of any award.
-So in a straightforward case, your lawyer would receive 33% (or whatever percentage you agreed upon) of any settlement amount or award won at trial.
+So in a typical case, your personal injury lawyer would receive 33% (or whatever percentage you agreed upon) of any settlement amount or award won at trial.

 Some personal injury attorneys use what’s referred to as a “sliding scale.”
 In sliding scale arrangements, the size of the contingency fee changes depending on what stage in the process your case is resolved.

-Sliding scale fee structures may seem complicated, but they are really just a way to adjust the lawyer’s fees based on how much time and effort they spend working on your case.
-And remember, either way your lawyer gets paid only if your case is successful.
+Sliding scale fee structures may seem complicated, but they are really just a way to adjust the personal injury lawyer’s fees based on how much time and effort they spend working on your case.
+And remember, either way your personal injury attorney gets paid only if your case is successful.

-Also, many personal injury lawyers do not ask clients to pay for these expenses in advance and will instead ask you to reimburse them at the end of the case.
-Your fee agreement will address who is responsible for paying legal costs, and whether these costs are to be deducted from your award before or after calculating the lawyer’s fees.
+Many personal injury lawyers do not ask clients to pay for these expenses in advance and will instead ask you to reimburse them at the end of the case.
+Your fee agreement will address who is responsible for paying legal costs, and whether these costs are to be deducted from your award before or after calculating the personal injury lawyer’s fees.

 First, most personal injury lawyers work on a contingency basis, so you only pay if your case is successful.

-Second, the size and structure of those contingency fees can still vary greatly depending on the agreement between you and your lawyer.
+Second, the size and structure of those contingency fees can still vary greatly depending on the agreement between you and your personal injury lawyer.

-And third, there could be legal costs associated with your case separate from the lawyer’s fees, but personal injury lawyers often cover these costs upfront and seek reimbursement out of any award.
+Third, there could be legal costs associated with your case separate from the lawyer’s fees which will add slightly to the cost of a slip and fall attorney.
+But personal injury lawyers often cover these costs upfront and seek reimbursement out of any award.